christinebittle/OnlineStore/README.md

 # .NET Core Conditional Access
-This example continues with conditional access to Orders
+This example includes conditional rendering on the product page, and a pagination feature on products

 ## To run this project
 - Tools > NuGet Package Manager > Package Manager Console